 If your opponent tries to break the freeze by pushing, trade damage with them.
 This disrupts their rhythm and forces them to choose between pushing and taking a bad trade.

-Freezing is especially powerful in lower elos because most opponents don't know how to respond — the main counter (roaming to create pressure elsewhere) is a skill many players haven't developed yet.
+Freezing is especially powerful in lower elos because most opponents don’t know how to respond.
+The main counter (roaming to create pressure elsewhere) is a skill many players haven’t developed yet.

 When to Freeze and When Not To

-Freeze when you're ahead to deny your opponent farm and set up easy ganks.
-Don't freeze if you need to roam or your team is about to contest Dragon or Baron — freezing commits you to lane, and sometimes the game demands your presence elsewhere.
+Freeze when you’re ahead to deny your opponent farm and set up easy ganks.
+Don’t freeze if you need to roam or your team is about to contest Dragon or Baron.
+Freezing commits you to lane, and sometimes the game demands your presence elsewhere.

 Lane Matchups and Timing Considerations

 Your matchup determines how viable freezing is.
-Against heavy pushers like Malzahar or Heimerdinger, maintaining a freeze is difficult — they'll naturally shove you under turret.
+Against heavy pushers like Malzahar or Heimerdinger, maintaining a freeze is difficult because they’ll naturally shove you under turret.
 Against melee champions or those with poor wave clear, freezing is extremely effective.

 Timing matters too.
-Don't start a freeze right before an objective spawns — you'll be stuck in lane while your team fights 4v5.
+Don’t start a freeze right before an objective spawns, you’ll be stuck in lane while your team fights 4v5.

 Breaking an Enemy Lane Freeze

-If the enemy freezes on you, your best option is to call for a jungle gank — that breaks the freeze and potentially gets a kill.
-If your jungler isn't available, use your abilities to hard-shove the wave into the enemy turret, which resets the minion wave to the center.
+If the enemy freezes on you, your best option is to call for a jungle gank.
+That breaks the freeze and potentially gets a kill.
+If your jungler isn’t available, use your abilities to hard-shove the wave into the enemy turret, which resets the minion wave to the center.
 Be aware that shoving like this leaves you extended and vulnerable to ganks.

 Counter-Strategies and Tools